Alaaelfallah/to_do_list_mangerProject/README.md

 2. Add tasks

-3. Search or manage priority
+3. Search or  delete or show or manage priority